Wired vs wireless security cameras, which one is better?

 A 1: Both security camera types have their own pros and cons.
 You can choose the most suitable one based on your specific requirements.

-You can get some insights about “wireless security cameras versus cable security cameras” and pick the best type in Part 3.
+Also get some insights about “wireless security cameras versus cable security cameras” and pick the best type in Part 3.

 Q 2.
 Do Wireless Security Cameras Need Power?